Russell's viper: Symptoms

 Envenomation symptoms begin with pain at the site of the bite, immediately followed by swelling of the affected extremity.
 Bleeding is a common symptom, especially from the gums and in the urine, and sputum may show signs of blood within 20 minutes after the bite.
 The blood pressure drops, and the heart rate falls.
 Blistering occurs at the site of the bite, developing along the affected limb in severe cases.
 Necrosis is usually superficial and limited to the muscles near the bite, but may be severe in extreme cases.
 Vomiting and facial swelling occur in about one-third of all cases.
 Kidney failure (renal failure) also occurs in approximately 25–30 percent of untreated bites.
 Severe disseminated intravascular coagulation also can occur in severe envenomations.
 Early medical treatment and early access to antivenom can prevent and drastically reduce the chance of developing the severe/potentially lethal complications.

 Severe pain may last for 2–4 weeks.
 It may persist locally, depending on the level of tissue damage.
 Often, local swelling peaks within 48–72 hours, involving both the affected limb and the trunk.
-If swelling up to the trunk occurs within 1–2 hours, envenomation is likely to have been massive.
+If swelling up to the trunk occurs within 1–2 hours, envenomation is likely to be massive.
 Discoloration may occur throughout the swollen area as red blood cells and plasma leak into muscle tissue.
 Death from septicaemia or kidney, respiratory, or cardiac failure may ensue 1 to 14 days after the bite, or sometimes later.

 A study in The Lancet showed that out of a sample of people who survived bites by D. russelii, 29% suffered severe damage to their pituitary glands, which later caused hypopituitarism.
 Other scientific studies support the hypothesis that D. russelii bites can cause hypopituitarism.

-Antivenin treatment
+Antivenom treatment

-In India, the Haffkine Institute prepares a polyvalent antivenin that is used to treat bites from this species.
-In late 2016 a new antivenom had been developed by the Costa Rican Clodomiro Picado Institute, and clinical trials were started in Sri Lanka.
+In India, the Haffkine Institute prepares a polyvalent antivenom that is used to treat bites from this species.
+In late 2016, a new antivenom had been developed by the Costa Rican Clodomiro Picado Institute and clinical trials were started in Sri Lanka.